Need to talk? Call 1800 882 436.

 Slow weaning has many advantages for you and your baby.

 For you, it will be more comfortable because your milk supply will fall slowly.
-This will reduce your risk of blocked ducts and mastitis.
+This will reduce the chance that you will get blocked ducts and mastitis.
 You will also avoid a sudden hormonal change.

 Slow weaning gives your child time to adjust.
 Occasional breastfeeds can still be used to comfort your child.